 The International Friendship Program (IFP) is about bringing Rutgers international students together with Rutgers and local community members in a comfortable environment that is conducive to cross-cultural friendship and learning.
 This program is for people who are interested in learning and sharing about different cultures and gaining a deeper understanding of cross-cultural issues.
-Rutgers domestic students and local community members participate in the IFP hosts.
+Rutgers domestic students and local community members participate as the IFP hosts.
 The IFP aims to reduce cultural barriers and stereotypes, and to promote cross-cultural understanding and sensitivity.

 The IFP is sponsored by the Center for Global Services as both a support program for Rutgers-New Brunswick international students and as a service to members of local communities interested in cross-cultural friendships.
 The program was initiated over 20 years ago and is continually evolving and improving to provide the best forum possible for cross-cultural exchange.

 Our Group Meetings occur on a weekly basis during the fall and spring semesters.
-You can also chose participate in our Holiday Dinner Program and learn more about inviting an international guest for a dinner at your home.
+You can also chose to participate in our Holiday Dinner Program and learn more about inviting an international guest for a dinner at your home.
 You may also sign up to be matched or serve as a Conversation Partner.

 Like our page on Facebook!